Shengs/CCMLWI/README.md

 ##### LSTM Cell

 The output of the convolutional filters are used as input for the LSTM Cell.
 ThIs is a traditional LSTM cell with the number of units set to 100, a hyperbolic tangent activation function and a hard sigmoid recurrent activation function.
-A GRU Cell (Chung et Al., 2015) has also been used, but this did improve the network, but only worsened.
+A GRU Cell (Chung et Al., 2015) has also been used, but this did not improve the network, but only worsened.

 ##### Output layer